awslabs/amazon-qldb-shell/DESIGN.md

 ### Line terminators

-The way to indicate to the shell that you are done with a command is by using CTRL-LF (`\n` or `\r\n`).
+The way to indicate to the shell that you are done with a command is by pressing the ENTER key.
 Some SQL data miners using shells regularly type out long commands and separating this over multiple lines is natural.
 For these users they can change their terminator to be required and set the command delimiter to be semi-colon (;) as follows: